pauldenoyes/tool-kit/README.md

 \- _RNN-LSTM-NLP-Example.py_: A [Keras](https://keras.io/) based, configurable (number of hidden layers, dropout etc...) recurrent neural network (RNN), composed of long short term memory (LSTM) cells (neurons).
 Adapted for some natural language processing (NLP) purposes.
 Note that if you wish to use Keras, I highly recommend you install it's [TensorFlow](https://www.tensorflow.org/install/) backend first.

+\- _3D-numpy-arrays-manipulations-examples_: Get inside axis logics and some conditional operations on numpy arrays of 3 dimensions